AbilashPerera/deepanalyzer/docs/DOCUMENTATION.md

 ## Architecture Overview

-The RWA Risk Analyzer is built as a modern full-stack application with clear separation of concerns between frontend, backend, and AI services.
+The RWA Risk Analyzer is built as a modern full-stack application with clear separation of concerns between frontend, backend, and AI services. **All data is real and stored in PostgreSQL** - there is no demo or mock data in production.

 ```
 ┌─────────────────────────────────────────────────────────────┐